victhugo/consul-vagrant/README.md

 Grafana is a multi-platform open source analytics and interactive visualization web application.
 It provides charts, graphs, and alerts for the web when connected to supported data sources.
 It is expandable through a plug-in system.
 End users can create complex monitoring dashboards using interactive query builders.

+### Nomad
+Nomad is a flexible workload orchestrator to deploy and manage containers and non-containerized applications across on-prem and clouds at scale.
+It enables an organization to easily deploy and manage any containerized or legacy application using a single, unified workflow.
+Nomad can run a diverse workload of Docker, non-containerized, microservice, and batch applications.

+Nomad enables developers to use declarative infrastructure-as-code for deploying applications.
+Nomad uses bin packing to efficiently schedule jobs and optimize for resource utilization.
+Nomad is supported on macOS, Windows, and Linux.

 ## In this Project

 ### Architecture